gravestench/akara/README.md

 # A Golang Entity Component System
 A Golang Entity Component System implementation

+## tl;dr
  **If you really want to just see how to use this package, skip ahead to the Examples section.**

+This ECS implementation provides at-runtime entityy/component association without heavy use of reflection.

 ## What is ECS?
 [Entity Component System is a design pattern.](https://en.wikipedia.org/wiki/Entity_component_system)